MicrosoftDocs/entra-powershell-docs/docs/conceptual/create-custom-application.md

 #### Resources

-You can download the complete script and run it:
+Download and run the complete script:

-- See the [`create-custom-app-with-delegated-permissions` sample script](https://github.com/microsoftgraph/entra-powershell/tree/main/samples) to create a custom application with delegated permissions.
+- Use the [create-custom-app-with-delegated-permissions](https://github.com/microsoftgraph/entra-powershell/tree/main/samples) sample script to create a custom app with delegated permissions.
-- See the [`create-custom-app-with-application-permissions` sample script](https://github.com/microsoftgraph/entra-powershell/tree/main/samples) to create a custom application with application permissions.
+- Use the [create-custom-app-with-application-permissions](https://github.com/microsoftgraph/entra-powershell/tree/main/samples) sample script to create a custom app with application permissions.

 :::zone-end